USCCACS/Utilities/README.md

-# Utilitie Tools for Molecular Dynamics Simulation Data Analysis
+# Utility Codes to Analyze Molecular Simulation Dataset

 This repository is a collection of utility tools to analyze molecular dynamics simulation dataset.